Welcome to Rails

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.

 Understanding the MVC pattern is key to understanding Rails.
-MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.
+MVC divides your application into three layers, each with a specific responsibility.

-The Model layer represents the domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic specific to your application.
+The Model layer represents your domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic that is specific to your application.
 In Rails, database-backed model classes are derived from

 ActiveRecord::Base.
 Active Record allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
+You can read more about Active Record in its README.
 Although most Rails models are backed by a database, models can also be ordinary Ruby classes, or Ruby classes that implement a set of interfaces as provided by the Active Model module.
+You can read more about Active Model in its README.

 The View layer is composed of “templates” that are responsible for providing appropriate representations of your application's resources.
 Templates can come in a variety of formats, but most view templates are HTML with embedded Ruby code (

 Active Record, Active Model, Action Pack, and Action View can each be used independently outside Rails.
-In addition to that, Rails also comes with Action Mailer, a library to generate and send emails; Action Mailbox, a library to receive emails within a Rails application; Active Job, a framework for declaring jobs and making them run on a variety of queueing backends; Action Cable, a framework to integrate WebSockets with a Rails application; Active Storage, a library to attach cloud and local files to Rails applications; Action Text, a library to handle rich text content; and Active Support, a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.
+In addition to that, Rails also comes with Action Mailer (README), a library to generate and send emails; Active Job (README), a framework for declaring jobs and making them run on a variety of queueing backends; Action Cable (README), a framework to integrate WebSockets with a Rails application; Active Storage (README), a library to attach cloud and local files to Rails applications; and Active Support (README), a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.

 Install Rails at the command prompt if you haven't yet: